kern-3/accurate/README.md

 ## NOTE!

-Ever since "rapid unplaned disasemble" of the backend engineer's computers understanding of it's own disk, we were forced to give up the Twitter part of our project.
+Ever since "rapid unplaned disasembly" of the backend engineer's computers understanding of it's own disk, we were forced to give up the Twitter part of our project.
 Currently, it is just a tool to interface with a backend that deals solely in Sentiment Analysis.
 We have left the README as-is below, so you can get a glimpse of what we almost accomplished if it wasn't for Rocky Mountain Power (thats right, I called them out.
 Fight me).

 ## END OF NOTE!